SymbioteKe/GADS-2020-GCP-Practice-Project/README.md

 Included are:
 - 10 hands-on labs on Qwiklabs evidenced by Screenshots of emails received upon completion.
-- 2 hands-on labs *translated* from console instructions to 100% command line instructions. so far.
+- 1 hands-on labs *translated* from console instructions to 100% command line instructions. so far.
+(2nd incomplete)